Skip to Content

 Combustion of gases is one of the main sources of indoor air pollution.
 Sources include gas stoves and gas furnaces.
 When cooking, your gas stove will release emissions into your kitchen.
 Furnaces with cracked heat exchangers and other faulty components will release carbon monoxide into the indoor environment.

-Biological contaminants such as dust, molds, mildews, fungi and bacteria are often in the air, but they can accumulate on dark and moist surfaces such as ventilation system ducts, carpeting, upholstered furniture and similar surfaces.
+Biological contaminants such as dust, molds, mildew, fungi, and bacteria are often in the air, but they can accumulate on dark and moist surfaces such as ventilation system ducts, carpeting, upholstered furniture, and similar surfaces.

 • Install adequate ventilation to release indoor air to the outside

-• Schedule regular duct cleaning to remove build-up of debris and undesirable particles
+• Schedule regular duct cleaning to remove the build-up of debris and undesirable particles

-• Change air filters regularly and installation air cleaners to remove particulates
+• Change air filters regularly and install air cleaners to remove particulates

-• Regularly inspect furnaces nd appliances to reduce emissions from combustion
+• Regularly inspect furnaces and appliances to reduce emissions from combustion

 • Reduce indoor chemical use